grafana/alloy/docs/sources/collect/prometheus-metrics.md

 * Ensure that you have basic familiarity with instrumenting applications with Prometheus.
 * Have a set of Prometheus exports or applications exposing Prometheus metrics that you want to collect metrics from.
 * Identify where you will write collected metrics.
-  Metrics can be written to Prometheus or Prometheus-compatible endpoints such as Grafana Mimir, Grafana Cloud, or Grafana Enterprise Metrics.
+  Metrics can be written to Prometheus rometheus-compatible endpoints such as Grafana Mimir, Grafana Cloud, or Grafana Enterprise Metrics.
 * Be familiar with the concept of [Components][] in {{< param "PRODUCT_NAME" >}}.

 ## Configure metrics delivery

 Before components can collect Prometheus metrics, you must have a component responsible for writing those metrics somewhere.

-The [prometheus.remote_write][] component is responsible for delivering Prometheus metrics to one of Prometheus-compatible endpoints.
+The [prometheus.remote_write][] component is responsible for delivering Prometheus metrics to one or more Prometheus-compatible endpoints.
 After a `prometheus.remote_write` component is defined, you can use other {{< param "PRODUCT_NAME" >}} components to forward metrics to it.

 To configure a `prometheus.remote_write` component for metrics delivery, complete the following steps: